ranjin13/Task-Management/README.md

   - Permanent deletion option
   - Auto-cleanup after 30 days with countdown display

+## Deployment Notes

+### Laravel Cloud Deployment
+When deploying to Laravel Cloud, please note the following considerations:

+1. **Image Upload Handling**: Large image uploads (typically >1MB) may be buffered to temporary files by Nginx.
+This is normal behavior and not an error, but you might see related warnings in the server logs.

+2. **Storage Configuration**:
+   - **Important**: Using Laravel's local storage driver is not suitable for Laravel Cloud production environments as files will not persist between deployments
+   - For production, use a cloud-based storage driver like Amazon S3 instead of local storage
+   - Without proper cloud storage configuration, uploaded images will be lost during deployments

+3. **Image Size Limitations**:
+   - Consider keeping image uploads under 4MB for optimal performance
+   - Large images may cause slower page loads and increased server resource usage
+   - The application includes fallback handling for missing images

+4. **File Cleanup**:
+   - Laravel Cloud environments may have limitations on storage space
+   - Consider implementing periodic cleanup of old or unused images
+   - Permanently deleted tasks will automatically clean up their associated images

 ## Architecture
 The application follows a service-oriented architecture with an Inertia.js monolith approach:
 - **Controllers**: Handle HTTP requests and return Inertia responses that render Vue components